silverjuke/silverjuke/docs/scripting.md

     selUrls = program.getSelection([what]);

 Returns an array (see "Array Object") containing all currently selected URLs (or files) in the workspace or in the queue (also referred to as the "display").
 The selected tracks are useful eg. if you want to perform an action on the selection eg. from Program.addMenuEntry().

 The parameter "what" defines which selection should be returned:

 - 0 - Smart selection detection.
 Return the selection in the workspace.
 If nothing is selected there, return the selection in the queue.
 If nothing is selected there return all tracks in the queue.
 Only if there is nothing enqueued, an empty array is returned.
   This behaviour is useful eg. if you want to do something with some user selected tracks, but you do not want to worry about where the tracks are selected or where they come from.
-Internally, we use this  behaviour  eg. in  our  "burn" dialog.
 If you do not specify "what", this is the default behaviour.
 - 1 - Return the workspace selection.
 If nothing is selected in the workspace, an empty array is returned.
 - 2 - Return the queue selection.
 If nothing is selected in the queue, an empty array is returned.

 See also: Program.selectAll()